The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

 When looking at the RV residuals, the scatter is still rather high even after removing all the significant signal detected in the data.
 Although in Hipparcos the star is catalogued as a G8 dwarf, the spectroscopic survey of nearby stars NSTAR finds that that \object{HD\,21693} is a G9IV-V therefore a slightly evolved star \citep[][]{Gray-2006}.
 Evolved stars presents higher photometric and RV jitter associated with more significant granulation, which might explain this significant residual jitter \citep[][]{Bastien-2014,Bastien-2013,Dumusque-2011:a}.

-The correlation between the activity index \logrhk\,and the RV residuals removing only the two-planet solution can be seen in Fig.~\ref{udry:fig10.1}.
+The correlation between the activity index \logrhk\ and the RV residuals removing only the two-planet solution can be seen in Fig.\,\ref{udry:fig10.1}.
 Note that this correlation is considered in the MCMC model we used to fit the RV data.

-Our analysis of the { HARPS} RV measurements of \object{HD\,21693} finds strong evidence that 2 Neptune-mass planets orbit the star, with periods of 22.7 and 53.7 days.
-With such periods, this planetary system is close to a 5:2 resonance.
-However, for such a resonance, the inner planet should be at a period slightly longer than the resonance and not smaller like it is the case here.
-This is something interesting to investigate further for dynamical purpose.
+Our analysis of the { HARPS} RV measurements of \object{HD\,21693} provides strong evidence that 2 Neptune-mass planets orbit the star, with periods of 22.7 and 53.7 days.
+With such periods, this planetary system is close to a 5:2 resonance but with a period ratio smaller than the 5:2 commensurability.
+If the system formed through a convergent migration scenario trapping the planets in the 5:2 resonance, some process has to be invoked to push the system out of the resonance configuration after the disappearance of the protoplanetary disk.